Building a Decoupled Architecture for EdTech SaaS

 4. When no new messages appear in the queue, consumption of EC2 is scaled down to zero.

-Decoupled Architecture for EdTech SaaS
+Decoupled architecture on AWS for EdTech SaaS

 The implementation of the decoupled architecture allows to achieve excellent scalability of the application and the performance of video processing tasks.
 From now on, video processing on the platform runs in parallel (using the needed amount of cloud compute instances for fast processing) so end users are able to get their recordings within the forecasted time period.